-The Library of Michigan distributes federal funds received under the Museum and Library Services Act of 2010, to support statewide initiatives and competitive grant programs.
+The Library of Michigan supports statewide initiatives and competitive grant programs for libraries with federal funds received under the Museum and Library Services Act of 2010.

 The Institute for Museum and Library Services, an independent federal agency, provides funds to State Library Administrative Agencies to improve and support library, museum and information services.
 The legislation outlines the following broad priorities, excerpted below:

 - expanding services for learning and access to information ... ;

 - establishing or enhancing electronic and other linkages and improved coordination among and between libraries ... ;

 - providing training and professional development, including continuing education, to enhance the skills of the current library workforce ... ;

 - developing public and private partnerships with other agencies and community-based organizations;

 - targeting library services to individuals of diverse geographic, cultural, and socioeconomic backgrounds, to individuals with disabilities, and to individuals with limited functional literacy or information skills;